-Difficulty level: Moderate to difficult, depending on how muddy the trail is.
+DIFFICULTY LEVEL – Moderate to hard, depending on how muddy the trail is.

-After a few km you will get to Acaime, a hummingbird sanctuary where you can stop to rest and have a drink of hot chocolate with cheese, a typical drink in Colombia, while admiring the lovely, colorful birds as they zip by.
+A few km into the hike you will get to Acaime, a hummingbird sanctuary where you can stop to rest and have a drink of hot chocolate with cheese, a typical drink in Colombia, while admiring the lovely, colorful birds as they zip by.
 Admission is 5000 Colombian Pesos (COP) (little less than $1.5 USD) and includes a drink.